firdasafridi/Tokenomy-Exchange-API-Documentation/README.md

 | withdraw | withdrawCoin  |

 ### Authentication
-Authorization is done by sending data via HTTP header with the following variable:
+Authentication is done by sending the data via HTTP header with the following variables:

 Key — API key.
 Example: 14B0C9D6-UG71XOID-SH4IB5VQ-A9LK3YVZ-4HFR8X2T
-Sign — POST data (?param=val\&param1=val1) encrypted with method HMAC-SHA512 using secret key
+Sign — POST data "param1=val1&param2=val2" encrypted with method HMAC-SHA512 using the secret key

-Send request to this URL: https://exchange.tokenomy.com/tapi
+Send the request to this URL: https://exchange.tokenomy.com/tapi

 All requests must be sent with POST.

-For each request you have to include these variables to make the call valid: *nonce* and *method*.
+Every request need to have at least these variables: *nonce* and *method*.

 *nonce* :
     An increment integer.
 For example if the last request's nonce is 1000, the next request should be 1001 or a larger number.
 To learn more about nonce http://en.wikipedia.org/wiki/Cryptographic_nonce